spdx/spdx-spec/docs/conformance.md

 ## 5.4 Software Profile compliance point <a name="5.4"></a>

-The Software profile includes the definitions of classes, properties and vocabularies for refering to and conveying information about software and is usable by all SPDX profiles when producing or consuming SPDX content.
+The Software Profile includes the definitions of classes, properties and vocabularies for refering to and conveying information about software and is usable by all SPDX profiles when producing or consuming SPDX content.

-Software that conforms to the SPDX specification at the Software profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats.
+Software that conforms to the SPDX specification at the Software Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats.

-Conformance to the security profile compliance point does not entail support for the Licencing, Data Set, AI, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the Software Profile compliance point does not entail support for the Licencing, Dataset, AI, Build, Lite, or Extension profiles of the SPDX.

 This compliance point, in combination with the Core Profile compliance point,